racoelhosilva/FSI_ctfsAndLogbooks/CTF6.md

 From this, we conclude this is a 32-bit executable.

 From here, we proceed to reading the program's source-code.
-We can observe the declaration of two functions: `readtxt`, which prints the contents of a text file, with a filename (without `.txt` extension) up to 6 characters in length, and `echo`, which prints the given string.
+We can observe the declaration of two functions: `readtxt`, which reads the contents of a text file using the `cat` command inside a call to `system`, with a filename (without `.txt` extension) up to 6 characters in length, and `echo`, which prints the given string.
 The main function seems to use both functions by assigning their addresses to a function pointer called `fun`.
 The program:
-  1. Prints the rules, calling `readtxt` with `file.txt`.
+  1. Reads the rules, calling `readtxt` with `rules.txt`.
   2. Gives a "hint", which is the address of the `fun` variable (not the address of the function it points to)
   3. Reads the input of the user and prints it using `printf`
   4. Makes an additional call to `echo` with the user input, also printing the address of the called function (`echo`) in both hexadecimal and decimal format.